 While air ambulance transportation can be vital for patients, air ambulance providers are a common source of surprise medical bills.
 These bills can be very costly for patients.
 Although comprehensive data is not available, the GAO found that complaints about surprise air ambulance bills were almost always more than $10,000.
 Another study showed that air ambulances resulted in median potential surprise bills of $21,698.
 And yet another study showed that 2 in 5 air ambulance transports resulted in a potential average surprise bill of $19,851.

-Need for Federal Action.
+Federal Legislation.
 Surprise bills from air ambulances present unique issues for policymakers.
 Federal aviation law currently restricts the ability of states to regulate air ambulance prices.
 Although state policymakers have tried to address air ambulance surprise bills, these efforts have been challenged in federal court or face significant legal hurdles.
 This is one reason why state insurance commissioners continue to urge Congress to include air ambulance-specific protections in any federal legislation.
+Given this limitation, action by Congress was necessary to limit surprise air ambulance bills.

 Featured Resources on Air Ambulances